In your workspace data folder

 Texas Dept. of Public Safety

 This is large sample (n = 500) of the 12,000 + employees in the Dept. of Public Safety.
-This is publicly available employee data and we have placed a copy in your M8 Data folder.
+This is publicly available employee data.

 There are a number of variables but some are noteworthy in that they can act as explanatory variables: